rj-pvx/opendespatch/README.md

+# Open Despatch

-OpenDespatch application will interact with the carrier applications / APIs to complete the despatch process initiated by Peoplevox system.
+Application interacts with the carrier applications / APIs to complete the despatch process initiated by Peoplevox system.

 Following a despatch in the PeopleVox Web application, a file will be downloaded to a folder on the local machine (by default the download folder).
 This would be an XML file with extension .pvx containing all necessary information to complete the despatch at pack bench.